Overall Landscape

 Wider trade issues

-• Global supply chains have been disrupted by severe fluctuations in supply and demand during the pandemic, the war in Ukraine, Houthi attacks in the Red Sea and, to an extent, post-Brexit issues in the UK.
-The impact on traders has been exacerbated by rising inflation.
+• Global supply chains have been disrupted over recent years by severe fluctuations in supply and demand during the pandemic, the war in Ukraine, Houthi attacks in the Red Sea and, to an extent, post-Brexit issues in the UK.
+The impact on traders has also been exacerbated by the effects of inflation.

-• Multilateral WTO negotiations are continuing, including on services, e-commerce and institutional reform.
-Global trade tensions with China persist and are increasingly shaping policy approaches, including the UK’s ‘Indo-Pacific tilt’, regulations on competition and subsidies, and the implementation of National Security & Investment legislation.
+• Global trade tensions with China persist and are increasingly shaping policy approaches, including the UK’s ‘Indo-Pacific tilt’, regulations on competition and subsidies, trade remedies and the implementation of National Security & Investment legislation.
+The Labour government has committed to conduct a review of the UK-China relationship.

 • Increasingly, trade policy incorporates sustainability concerns and accommodates countries’ aspirations to achieve net zero carbon emissions targets.
-Green trade provisions are common to many modern FTAs and new initiatives such as the Agreement on Climate Change, Trade & Sustainability (ATTCS) are developing momentum.
+The UK and EU are both committed to implementing a Carbon Border Adjustment Mechanism (CBAM) and green trade provisions are increasingly common to modern FTAs.

 Resources (click to open)